*Great thanks to Katie Sealy at Main Course Nashville for covering Tenx9 in a May 23rd post*

 Tenx9 is not designed to provide a night of professional storytelling.
 It will always be a place for the nervous and unsure, a place for new storytellers to “give it a go.”
 We welcome a range of humans onto the stage – some polished tellers, others most certainly not – but all embodying the messiness of human stories.

 Ten×9 is about real people sharing real stories.
 Only nine people can share each night, so most participants are simply willing listeners.
-Audience members will never be asked to tell a story impromptu.
-There is no requirement to share a story if you wish to attend.
+An audience member will never be specifically targeted to tell a story impromptu.
+There is no requirement to share if you wish to attend.
 Just come listen.
 It is a special thing – and FREE!

 peace to y’all, Michael McRay